Nutrition Career Opportunities

 The clinical nutritionist has become an increasingly popular healthcare option for many, whether you seek healthy weight management or a complement to medical treatment of chronic or serious disease.
 It differs from the role of Registered Dietician (RD), who traditionally works in institutional environments, such as hospitals, nursing homes, long-term care facilities, and school systems under the direction of, or in coordination with medical physicians.

-In addition to the career paths and opportunities described below, as a graduate of a Masters program in Human Nutrition you may also choose to go on to attain a Ph.D. or D.H.Sc.
+In addition to the careers in nutrition described below, as a graduate of a Masters program in Nutrition, you may also choose to go on to attain a Ph.D. or D.H.Sc.

 UB continues to support its alumni of the Nutrition Institute by offering post-graduate courses, taught by leading researchers and clinicians and available online to further enhance our graduates’ clinical knowledge.